 His clinical interests include forensic assessment, contextual behavioral therapies, positive behavior therapy, and correctional psychology.
 He is a member of the Kentucky Council on Crime and Delinquency, American Psychological Association (APA), APA Division 41 American Psychology-Law Society, the Association for Contextual and Behavioral Science (ACBS) and the American Group Psychotherapy Association (AGPA).
 He is also an active member of the Kentucky Psychological Association (KPA), serving on the Ethics Committee, the Communications Committee, the Continuing Education Committee, and he is a Fellow in the KPA Leadership Academy, advocating for increased mental health access in corrections, to address overcrowding and recidivism.

-He provides psychological evaluation and treatment services at correctional facilities in Kentucky through Shelton Forensics Solutions.
+He provides psychological evaluation and treatment services at correctional facilities in Kentucky through Shelton Forensics Solutions and has won awards for excellence in service provision to incarcerated populations.